diegaccio/gang-of-4-patterns/adapter.md

 When you run this code, the output will be:

 ```
-Power supply at 220V converted to 110V for American device.
+Samsung TV is now ON.
+Samsung TV is now OFF.
+LG TV is now ON.
+LG TV is now OFF.
 ```

-This pattern is useful for integrating incompatible components without changing their underlying code, making systems more modular and flexible.
+This pattern is useful when you want to decouple an abstraction from its implementation, allowing both to evolve independently.

 ### Try it yourself

-Here’s the working implementation of the Adapter Pattern in [Python](src/adapter.py)
+Here’s the working implementation of the Bridge Pattern in [Python](src/bridge.py)